truggles/ElectricityDemand/nyiso_dem/notes.md

     * had to interpolate for a subregion for y1999	m3	d21	h24
  * 2000
     * deleted row for y2000	m4	d2	h3, it was fully zero (DST)
+    * had to change the repeat hour for DST from 3am in Oct 31 to 2am to get picked up by code

 # PJM